-As of December 31, 2022, we had deferred tax asset valuation allowances of \$26 million (2021: \$21 million) related to foreign subsidiaries.
+As of December 31, 2023 and 2022, we had deferred tax asset valuation allowances of \$24 million and \$26 million, respectively, related to foreign subsidiaries.
+As of December 31, 2023, the Company recorded a net decrease of \$2 million primarily due to a write-off of operating losses as a result of EU branch closure.

 The realization of deferred tax assets is dependent on generating sufficient taxable income in future periods in which the tax benefits are deductible or creditable.
-Taxes are determined and assessed jurisdictionally by legal entity or by filing group.
-Certain jurisdictions require or allow combined or consolidated tax filings.
-We have estimated future taxable income of our foreign subsidiaries and provided a valuation allowance in respect of those assets where we do not expect to realize a benefit.
+The amount of the deferred tax asset considered realizable, however, could be adjusted in the future if estimates of future taxable income change.
 We have considered all available evidence using a "more likely than not" standard in determining the amount of the valuation allowance.

-We considered the following evidence: (i) net earnings or losses in recent years; (ii) the future sustainability and likelihood of positive net earnings of our subsidiaries; (iii) the carryforward periods of tax losses including the effect of reversing temporary differences; and (iv) tax planning strategies, in making our determination.
-The assumptions used in determining future taxable income require significant judgment and any changes in these assumptions could have an impact on earnings.
+We considered the following evidence:

+- i. net income or losses in recent years; - ii. the future sustainability and likelihood of positive net income of our subsidiaries;

+iii. the carryforward periods of tax losses including the effect of reversing temporary differences.

+In making our determination, the assumptions used in determining future taxable income require significant judgment and any changes in these assumptions could have an impact on earnings.
-The Company classifies all interest and penalties related to uncertain tax positions as income tax expense.
-As of December 31, 2022 and 2021, the Company recognized no expenses or liabilities for tax related interest and penalties in its condensed consolidated statements of income and condensed consolidated balance sheets, respectively.
-The Company had no unrecognized tax benefits relating to uncertain tax positions as of December 31, 2022 and 2021.

-Our operating subsidiaries may be subject to audit by various tax authorities and may have different statutes of limitations expiration dates.
-Tax authorities may propose adjustments to our income taxes.
-Listed below are the tax years that remain subject to examination by major tax jurisdiction as of December 31, 2022:

-Major Tax Jurisdiction

-Open Tax Years
+Unrecognized Tax Benefits

-United Kingdom
+During the year ended December 31, 2023, the Company had no unrecognized tax benefits.
+There were no accruals for the payment of interest and penalties related to income taxes as of December 31, 2023.